 If not handled quickly and efficiently, allegations of fraud can escalate well beyond the initial facts.
 Allegations of wrongdoing, whether true or not, can damage the reputation of any development organization, regardless of size, standing or quality.
 This can have an immediate, and possibly irreversible, effect on funding and the ability of the organization to carry out its core work and functions.

 DFI prides itself on its professionalism, competence, cost-effectiveness and results.
 Our goal is to respond quickly, conduct a thorough and efficient investigation or risk assessment and produce a final report in a timely manner.
 Although only one or two investigators will typically be assigned to the field, they will not work in a vacuum.
 The field investigator(s) will maintain contact with DFI headquarters personnel to draw on their extensive experience to augment the investigation.
 Deploying all of DFI’s expertise on each investigation ensures the client receives the best possible product.
 To further ensure a high-quality work product, all final reports are reviewed by at least two levels of DFI management.

 Reviews conducted by an organization’s own employees can be effective in certain circumstances.
 However, serious allegations of fraud should be conducted by independent investigators who are not intimidated or affected by internal politics.
 DFI objectively collects information and follows all logical leads to wherever the facts may lead.
 Reports will lay out the facts in a clear, concise and easily understood format.

 Conducting sensitive complex investigations in a developing country is a skill that cannot be taught – it can only be learned through experience.
-With over 90 years of combined investigative experience and having worked in over 80 countries, the principals of DFI are uniquely qualified to conduct investigations anywhere in the world.
+Having worked in over 80 countries, the principals, consultants and high-level accounting experts of DFI are uniquely qualified to handle difficult investigative and accounting development issues almost anywhere in the developing world.